syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 N> You can create a standalone report viewer application with the help of given [Getting Started Documentation.](/wpf/reportviewer/getting-started)

-Sample barcode custom report item extension project for report viewer [Download sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Syncfusion.Extensions.BarcodeCRI1898349564).
+You can download the custom report item extension project of sample barcode for report viewer by clicking here  [Download sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Syncfusion.Extensions.BarcodeCRI1898349564).

 ## Deploy a custom report item